SCHOLARSHIPS, BURSARIES AND AWARDS

 Scholarships are available in Art, Dance, Drama, Music, and Sport.
 For each of these scholarships, there is a practical assessment and an interview; ability and potential are taken into consideration as part of the awarding process.

-The Lawrence Scholarships are the most prestigious scholarships available at Roedean.
-They reflect the holistic ethos of the school and are therefore awarded to students who combine excellence in two areas of school life, such as academic excellence with that in one area of specialism, or in two areas of specialism (for example, in both Music and Art).
+The Lawrence Scholarships are the most prestigious scholarships available at Roedean, worth 40%.
+They reflect the holistic ethos of the school, and they are therefore awarded to students who combine excellence in three areas of school life, such as academic excellence with that in two areas of specialism (for example, in both Music and Art).

 Brighthelm Awards (Years 7 and 12)